 NOTE 6.
-SALE OF SECURITIES
+SUBSEQUENT EVENTS

 On August 3, 2000, the Company completed a \$4 million common stock financing transaction with Millennium Partners, LP (the "Fund").
 StemCells received \$3 million of the purchase price at the closing and will receive the remaining \$1 million upon effectiveness of a registration statement covering the shares owned by the Fund.
-The Fund purchased the Company's common stock and warrants at \$4.33 per share.
+The Fund purchased the Company's common stock at \$4.33 per share.
 As set forth in an adjustable warrant issued to the Fund on the closing date, the Fund may be entitled to receive additional shares of common stock on eight dates beginning six months from the closing and every three months thereafter.
 The adjustable warrant may be exercised at any time prior to the thirtieth day after the last of such dates.
 The number of additional shares the Fund may be entitled to on each date will be based on the number of shares of common stock the Fund continues to hold on each date and the market price of the Company's common stock over a period prior to each date.
-The exercise price per share under the adjustable warrant is \$0.01.
-Such warrants provide the Fund with the opportunity to acquire additional common shares at a nominal value if the value of the common stock that the Fund holds decreases.
+The exercise price per share under the adjustable warrant is \$.01.
 The Company will have the right, under certain circumstances, to cap the number of additional shares by purchasing part of the entitlement from the Fund at a purchase price based on the market price of such shares.
-No portion of the sale proceeds was assigned to the adjustable warrants, as the ultimate number of shares issuable upon exercise of the warrants was not determinable and the net impact on the Company's equity from any such allocation of proceeds would have been zero.
-The Fund also received a five-year warrant to purchase up to 101,587 shares of common stock at \$4.725 per share.
+The Fund also received a five year warrant to purchase up to 101,587 shares of common stock at \$4.725 per share.
 This warrant is callable at any time by StemCells at \$7.875 per underlying share.
-The calculated value of this callable warrant using the Black-Scholes method is \$376,888, which was treated as a credit to paid in capital stockholders' equity.
-The Company accounts for the sale of the stock and warrants or the exercise of warrants by adding that portion of the proceeds equal to the par value of the new shares to common stock and the balance, including the value of the warrants, to paid in capital.
-In addition, any repurchase of the shares or warrants by the Company would also be accounted for through paid in capital.
+The Company intends to account for the sale of the stock and warrants by adding that portion of the proceeds equal to the par value of the new shares to common stock and the balance, including the value of the warrants, to additional paid in capital.
+In addition, any repurchase of the shares by the Company would also be accounted for through additional paid in capital.

 In the Purchase Agreement governing the August 3, 2000 sale to the Fund, the Company granted the Fund an option to purchase up to an additional \$3 million of its common stock and a callable warrant and an adjustable warrant.
 The Fund can exercise this option in whole or in part at any time prior to August 3, 2001.
 The price per share of common stock to be issued upon exercise of the option will be based on the average market price of the common stock for a five-day period prior to the date on which the option is exercised.
 On August 23, 2000, the Fund exercised \$1,000,000 of its option to purchase additional common stock.
-The Fund paid \$750,000 of the purchase price in connection with the closing on August 30, 2000, and the Fund will pay the remaining \$250,000 upon effectiveness of a registration statement covering the shares owned by the Fund.
-The Fund purchased the Company's common stock at \$5.53 per share, which amount was based upon the average market price of the common stock for the five-day period prior to August 23, 2000.
+The Fund paid \$750,000 of the purchase price in connection with the closing on August 30, 2000.
+The Fund will pay the remaining \$250,000 upon effectiveness of a registration statement covering the shares owned by the Fund.
+The Fund purchased the Company's common stock at \$5.53 per share, which amount was based upon the average market price of the common stock for the five day period prior to August 23, 2000.
 An adjustable warrant similar to the one issued on August 3, 2000 was issued to the Fund on August 30, 2000, but was cancelled on November 1, 2000 by agreement of the Company and the Fund.
-The Fund also received a five -year warrant to purchase up to 19,900 shares of common stock at \$6.03 per share.
+The Fund also received a five year warrant to purchase up to 19,900 shares of common stock at \$6.03 per share.
 This warrant is callable by the Company at any time at \$10.05 per underlying share.
-The calculated value of this callable warrant using the Black-Scholes method is \$139,897, which the Company accounted for as a credit to paid in capital.